 The average American buys nine vehicles in their lifetime.
-Many buyers still fail to research the best way to finance a car.
-Some get their loans from credit unions, while others finance through auto dealerships.
+Many buyers still forget to research the best way to finance a car.
+Some get their loans from credit unions, while others finance through auto dealerships to put them in the driver’s seat.

 So, where should you get an auto loan?
 Consumer advocates agree, credit unions almost always offer the best financing for cars, motorcycles, RVs, and other vehicles.
 They tend to offer lower rates and fees, and will conveniently pre-approve your loan before you head to the dealer.